ehsanghaffar/awesome-clubhouse/README.md

 - [Human Behaviour](https://clubhousedb.com/club/156-human-behaviour) - This club is for everyone interested in - neuroscience/ decision-making, health/ wellness, tech/ computer science, marketing/ influence, start-ups/ VC.

 ### Movie
-- [Movie Club](https://clubhousedb.com/club/105-movie-club) - It's like book club but for movies.
+- [Movie Club](https://clubhousedb.com/club/105-movie-club) - It's like a book club but for movies.

 ### Food and Drink
-- [Plant-based Food + Wellness](https://clubhousedb.com/club/307-plant-based-food-wellness) - From curious carnivore to fully vegan, all diets are welcome as we cook up healthy ways to get more plants on our plates with talks from the founders, funders and foodies in the nutrition + plant-based space.
+- [Plant-based Food + Wellness](https://clubhousedb.com/club/307-plant-based-food-wellness) - From curious carnivore to fully vegan, all diets are welcome as we cook up healthy ways to get more plants on our plates with talks from the founders, funders, and foodies in the nutrition + plant-based space.

 ### Education
 - [What Are You Reading?](https://clubhousedb.com/club/764-what-are-you-reading) - Let's talk about what we're reading.
 It can be books, articles, blog posts, magazines, or whatever.